A Betta hendra? What’s one of those?! – Okay, whew! Glad you asked! So it’s not just me that had never heard of this species?

-All joking aside, the Betta Hendra is not a commonly known species.
+All joking aside, the Betta hendra is not a commonly known species.
 That could very well be because they were discovered only recently.
-However, they’re truly beautiful fish that everyone should know!
+However, they’re truly beautiful fish that everyone should get to know about!

-These two species are similar in their small size, beautiful colors, and intelligence, though, by nature, the Hendra are less aggressive, making them excellent choices for community tanks!
+These two species are similar in their small size, beautiful colors, and intelligence, though, by nature, the hendra is less aggressive, making this fish an excellent choice for a community tank!

-Obviously, this species may have existed undiscovered for many years, and they live in a swamp in a forest, after all.
+Obviously, this species may have existed undiscovered for many years; they live in a swamp in a forest, after all.

-However, this paper helped detail the natural habitat of the Hendra and enabled us to learn from this their requirements for care in captivity.
+However, this paper helped detail the natural habitat of the hendra and enabled us to learn their requirements for care in captivity.

 Although this fish can be rare to find, it’s potentially even more rare to come across in the wild.

-The natural habitat of the Betta Hendra, as with any breed, should be replicated in aquariums to make your pet feel at home.
+The natural habitat of the Betta hendra, as with any betta breed, should be replicated in aquariums to make your pet feel at home.

 Typically found in slightly acidic, highly organic blackwaters, their homes are generally filled with decomposing leaves, branches, twigs, and other biological materials – generally, not too pleasant for a home aquarium.